The new Petroleum Resources Bill has been passed in Parliament with amendments.

 Minister Gammanpila said the bill was presented to resolve the current financial crisis and to develop a mechanism to help explore the oil and gas deposits near the Mannar basin.

-The Minister said the bill will enable them to formulate the legal framework and an opportunity to explore undetected oil and gas reserves in Sri Lankan waters.
+The Minister said the bill will enable them to formulate the legal framework and an opportunity to explore undetected oil and gas reserves in Sri Lanka waters.

-Minister Gammanpila noted that according to the current valuations, the oil and gas deposits near the Mannar basin will be around US$ 280 billion.
+Minister Gammanpila noted that accordingly to the current valuations, the oil and gas deposits near the Mannar basin will be around US$ 280 billion.

 He said the value of the entire loans obtained by the government is around US$ 35 billion while other government-affiliated entities have obtained US$ 12 billion.